austinmckamey/CS260-Start-up/README.md

 Focus on storytelling through design.

 Do not forget to implement a light mode in settings.
 Hotdog stand is an option...

+JavaScript stuff
+- handle errors correctly
+- see if there's anywhere a rest or spread can work